martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   described above, such as rfc822Name, are beyond the scope of this document.

-* Identifiers other than fully qualified DNS domain names.
+* Identifiers other than FQDNs.

   Identifiers such as IP address are not discussed.
 In addition, the focus of this document is on application service identities, not specific resources